 LinkedIn Campaign Manager runs paid campaigns across feed and messaging formats with precision B2B targeting.
 Recent updates add AI‑driven optimization recommendations, a Canva creative integration for faster asset production, and an AI Persona Builder that builds audience segments from your ICP and content goals.

 Best for B2B teams with defined ICPs, longer sales cycles, or ABM programs that require surgical targeting.
 Ideal when you need consistent pipeline influence from senior decision‑makers rather than broad, low‑intent reach.
+B2B founders looking for the best LinkedIn content distribution package, covering writing, design, and posting, should note that Campaign Manager handles the paid distribution side; you'll still need a content creation partner (or tool like RankYak for SEO assets) to produce the underlying material.

 Covers LinkedIn's paid inventory: Sponsored Content in the feed, Conversation Ads in Messaging, and Lead Gen Forms for on‑platform capture.
 Supports Matched Audiences and offline conversion uploads to improve optimization against down‑funnel outcomes.